Her young daughter longed for Saint Nicholas to bring her a fox. Her prayers were answered in an unexpected way on Christmas morning.

 “I know,” I said.
 “But it’s not about the gifts.
 Aurora’s faith is so strong; she’s so trusting.
 But how do I ask God to answer this prayer?
 I mean, a fox?”

 But after an hour of searching at the Fred Meyer store, which had everything, I came up empty-handed.
 No stuffed foxes.
 No fox figurines.
 Not even a shirt or pair of socks with foxes on them.
-Jim really might have had more luck looking for tracks in the wild.
+I might as well have just been wandering around in those snowy woods.

 I slid my feet into my slippers and went downstairs.
 “Happy Saint Nicholas Day, Aurora!”
 I said, peeking over at the shoe on the windowsill.
 I’d expected it to be emptied out, Aurora’s goodies already scattered on the table.
 But she hadn’t touched it.